"""

 for t in range(n_periods):

-""" Calculate average Hitrate of nearest neighbor recovery for a sequence of
+Calculate the average Adjusted Hitrate of nearest neighbor recovery for a sequence of maps,

 Parameters